Jump to Navigation

 Architect: McGonigle, James A.; Louis Curtiss; Cleveland, HWS

-Category: cemetery; hospital
+Area of Significance: cemetery; hospital

 The Western Branch is the fifth in a series of 11 branch institutions established between 1867 and 1929 and has continuously provided residential and medical care for veterans since 1886.
 It embodies the comprehensive federal policies and concepts of health care and rehabilitative care provided in a planned community as they originated after the Civil War and evolved into the first half of the 20th century.
 The property consists of a medical complex of residential, hospital, and support buildings, the Leavenworth National Cemetery, and a park-like historic landscape with rolling hills, a man-made lake, and curing roads.
 The historic buildings were constructed between 1885 and the 1940s and largely reflect the popular revival styles of the Victorian era.